NCERT Solutions for Class 10 Science Chapter 10 - The Human Eye and The Colorful World

 This Story also Contains

-With step-wise answers to all questions in the textbook, the NCERT Solutions of Class 10 Science Chapter 10 The Human Eye and the Colourful World will make students understand the main points.
-These solutions are provided in form of a free downloadable PDF which is convenient and easy to revise.
+With step-wise answers to all questions in the textbook, the Human Eye and Colourful World NCERT Solutions will make students understand the main points.
+These solutions are provided in the form of a free downloadable PDF, which is convenient and easy to revise.

-NCERT Solutions Class 10 Science Chapter 10: Human Eye and the Colourful World (Intext Questions) offers precise explanations by illustrated diagrams to enable students to study certain principles involved in eye functioning, defects of the eyes, atmospheric refraction, and dispersion of light.
-These step-by-step solutions enhance clarity of concepts and helps in exam preparation.
+Human Eye and Colourful World NCERT Solutions: Human Eye and the Colourful World (Intext Questions) offers precise explanations by illustrated diagrams to enable students to study certain principles involved in eye functioning, defects of the eyes, atmospheric refraction, and dispersion of light.
+These step-by-step solutions enhance clarity of concepts and help in exam preparation.

 Q. 1.
 What is meant by the power of accommodation of the eye?